Joseph Charles Foster

 Hugh McDicken was born on 30 Sep 1832 in Secunderderabad, Andra Pradesh.

-Hugh McDicken married Jane Farquharson, daughter of Andrew Farquharson and Jane Glass, in 1854 at the Wesleyan Methodist church in Sydney.
+Hugh McDicken married Jane Farquharson, daughter of Andrew Farquharson and Jane Glass, in 1854 at the Wesleyan Methodist Church in Sydney, New South Wales.

 Hugh McDicken died on 20 Dec 1908 in Sydney, New South Wales, at the age of 76.